-The stepwise approach functions like a decision tree, with various feedback loops and options at every step if and how known effects of soil fauna could be implemented into SOM.
-It also identifies under which circumstances additional research (literature review or experimental studies) needs to be initiated before proceeding further.
-Like many existing models, the new model should also have a modular structure so that different modules can be used and combined according to the respective biome- and scale-specific scenario (Fig. 3c).
-It can also be seen that we do not aim to include every detail everywhere: in some situations (Fig. 3a) the impact of soil fauna on SOM dynamics might be too small (or existing information too scanty) to be included, and not all input parameters will be feasible or relevant at each scale (miniature in Fig. 3c).
-This keeps the model manageable, and also flexible enough to allow for more precise predictions in critical scenarios, like in the case of earthworm invasions outlined in Sect.
-5. We generally think that focusing on such critical scenarios (analogous to, for example, global biodiversity hotspots) is a crucial precondition for well-informed management decisions, one of the final aims of KEYSOM.
+504 The stepwise approach functions like a decision tree, with various feedback loops and options at every step if and how known effects of soil fauna could be implemented into SOM.
+It also 505 506 identifies under which circumstances additional research (literature review or experimental 507 studies) needs to be initiated before proceeding further.
+As many existing models, also the new model should have a modular structure so that different modules can be used and combined 508 509 according to the respective biome- and scale-specific scenario (Fig. 3C).
+It can also be seen that we do not aim to include every detail everywhere: in some situations (Fig. 3A) the impact of soil 510 fauna on SOM dynamics might be too small (or existing information too scanty) to be included, 511 512 and not all input parameters will be feasible or relevant at each scale (miniature in Fig. 3C).
+This 513 keeps the model manageable, and also flexible enough to allow for more precise predictions in critical scenarios, like in the case of earthworm invasions sketched in Sect.
+5. We generally think 514 515 that focusing on such critical scenarios (analogous to e.g. global biodiversity hotspots) is a crucial precondition for well-informed management decisions, one of the final aims of KEYSOM.
+516